The Halo Graphic Novel: Armor Testing

 "Armor Testing" takes place shortly before the opening of the game Halo 2, as the United Nations Space Command field-tests a new version of supersoldier powered armor in a series of exercises.
-A lone Spartans puts the armor through its paces by dropping from Earth's atmosphere and engaging in a mock battle against UNSC special forces.
+A lone Spartan puts the armor through its paces by dropping from Earth's atmosphere and engaging in a mock battle against UNSC special forces.
 The Spartan is revealed to be a woman, Maria-062, who has come out of retirement as a special favor to test the new equipment before it is sent to the Master Chief during the events of the game.

-The concept of the story was inspired by the book Skunkworks, a memoir of the testing of military projects at Lockheed, highlighting the rigorous experimentation the SPARTAN equipment goes through before it ends up in the hands of the Master Chief was an idea that Bungie originally wanted to pursue at the beginning of Halo 2.
-Bungie instead opted to communicate this background information at a later time.
+The concept of the story was inspired by the book Skunk Works, Ben Rich's memoir of the testing of military projects at Lockheed.
+Highlighting the rigorous experimentation of the SPARTAN equipment before its use by the Master Chief was an idea that Bungie originally wanted to pursue at the beginning of Halo 2, but instead they opted to communicate this background information at a later time.
 "Armor Testing" was written by Jay Faerber with art by W. Andrew Robinson and Ed Lee.

 Breaking Quarantine

 "Breaking Quarantine" also deals with the Flood outbreak that occurs during Halo: Combat Evolved.
 While "The Last Voyage" tells the story from the Covenant perspective, "Breaking Quarantine" highlights the escape of the human soldier Avery Johnson from the Flood.
-Johnson is a minor personality in Halo: Combat Evolved who becomes an important character in the following two games; while the novel Halo: First Strike explains that Johnson resists Flood infestation due to a medical condition, no other story up to that point explained how Johnson escapes.
-"Breaking Quarantine" is an example of Bungie's attempts to expand the story arcs of secondary characters that would have no opportunity to go explained in the main storyline.
+Johnson is a minor character in Halo: Combat Evolved who becomes an important character in the following two games; while the novel Halo: First Strike explains that Johnson resists Flood infestation due to a medical condition, no other story up to that point explained how Johnson escapes.
+"Breaking Quarantine" is an example of Bungie's attempts to expand the story arcs of secondary characters that would have no opportunity to be explained in the main storyline.
 Unlike the other stories, "Breaking Quarantine" contains no dialogue, only weapon sound effects, which are rendered in Japanese.
 Both art and story were provided by Tsutomu Nihei, a manga artist and architect who based his illustrations on the structures found within the game.

 Second Sunrise over New Mombasa

-During Halo 2, the Covenant launch a direct attack on Earth in the city of New Mombasa, Kenya.
+During Halo 2, the Covenant launch a direct attack on Earth, striking the fictional city of New Mombasa in Kenya.
 The story is told through the eyes of a reporter in Mombasa who creates propaganda for the UNSC.
 When the Covenant invade the city, the reporter and fellow citizens take to its defense, until they are forced to flee as the city faces ruin.

 Bungie described "Second Sunrise" as an attempt to put a human face on the conflict by illustrating the effects of war on the common citizen.
 The story was written by Brett Lewis with art provided by Jean "Moebius" Giraud.
 Giraud explained that his son's enjoyment of the game series ultimately compelled him to accept an invitation to contribute his art, as he had previously never played the games.